mitranim/simple-pjax/readme.md

 Non-inline code that wants to run on document load should listen for this event and rerun after each page transition.

-The popular `jQuery#ready` method automatically detaches callbacks after running them once.
+The popular `jQuery#ready` method automatically detaches listeners after running them once.
 If you're using it in non-inline scripts, you'll need to add a `DOMContentLoaded` listener to rerun that logic on each new page.